Fierioziy/ParticleNativeAPI/README.md

 - ObjectWeb's ASM library.

 # Resource
-Plugin can be downloaded from the Spigot repository (soon).
+Plugin can be downloaded:
+- from the Spigot repository (soon),
+- from the Bukkit repository [here](https://dev.bukkit.org/projects/particlenativeapi).

 # Minimal usage example overview
 ```java